igrafx/miningkafka/howto.md

 ### Full data pipeline example

-In this example, we will create a full data pipeline to run on Liveconnect.
+In this example, we will create a full data pipeline to run within the infrastructure.

 The original data comes from two sources provided as **2 separate CSV files**, which have a common column.